corstian/digital-garden/_blog/2021/similar-string-search-with-the-levenshtein-distance-on-sql-server.md

 title: "Similar string search with the Levenshtein distance on SQL Server"
 slug: "similar-string-search-with-the-levenshtein-distance-on-sql-server"
 date: "2021-02-01"
-summary: "Recently I have been looking for more flexible ways to search through text within a SQL database, and I stumbled upon a suggestion which indicated to use the so called Levenshtein distance."
-references:
 toc: false
 ---

-#software-development #sql #data-storage

 Recently I have been looking for more flexible ways to search through text within a SQL database, and I stumbled upon a suggestion which indicated to use the so called Levenshtein distance.
 This parameter is a value which indicates the number of changes to a string required in order to match the searched value.
 In a certain way it is possible to regard this Levenshtein distance as being a similarity rating between two strings, whereas the lower the value, the more similar it is.